h2gb/h2gb/README.md

 # Other Documentation

+* [./src/data](./src/data/README.md) - A library for loading data that analyzers and users can consume.

 * [./src/datatype](./src/datatype/README.md) - A library for reading well-defined datatypes from, ultimately, a [`Vec<u8>`].

 * [./src/multi_vector](./src/multi_vector/README.md) - An object that holds multiple `BumpyVector`s, and can manage linked entries